5 Principles of a sustainable business model

 Above everything, when designing or reviewing your business model, remember that sustainability is about maximising societal and environmental benefits rather than just prioritising profitability.
 That is the best guide for your task: It's not about changing the world alone but about joining the mission.

-Learn how to challenge and rethink business practices by joining our online MSc in Sustainable Business.
+Learn how to challenge and rethink business practices by joining one of our courses such as Business Entrepreneurship & Innovation BSc(Hons).
+Courses at Falmouth have strong sustainability themes weaved throughout them to help ensure that bigger impacts are considered when structuring businesses.
 Through expert teaching and industry connections, you’ll become equipped to respond to the climate emergency by supporting existing businesses or creating your own innovative start-up.